JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 In other scenarios, a combination of both Reserved Instances and Autoscale can be beneficial, where the baseline (minimum) number of instances to serve the business can be reserved, and then Autoscale can handle the rest on a PAYG rate.

-Remember, [Instance Reservations float](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/understand-vm-reservation-charges?toc=%2Fazure%2Fcost-management-billing%2Freservations%2Ftoc.json#how-reservation-discount-is-applied), they aren’t tied to a specific VM, so if Autoscale powers off a VM with a reservation associated to it (and MCS is using on-demand provisioning and the VM is destroyed), the benefit can just be moved across to another VM that is still running.
+Remember, [Instance Reservations float](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/understand-vm-reservation-charges?toc=%2Fazure%2Fcost-management-billing%2Freservations%2Ftoc.json#how-reservation-discount-is-applied), they aren't tied to a specific VM, so if Autoscale powers off a VM with a reservation associated to it (and MCS is using on-demand provisioning and the VM is destroyed), the benefit can just be moved across to another VM that is still running.

 Build an Excel sheet and map out run time, Reserved Instance (1 and 3 year options) pricing and see what your costs can look like – it will be surprising when you start to mix and match.